m1cr0lab-gamebuino/gb-images/en/2-display-modes.md

 160 x 128 x 16 bits = 160 x 128 x 2 bytes = 40,960 bytes = 40KB
 {: .formula }

 This memory space corresponds to an area of *preparation* of the display which is called a **graphic buffer**.
 This area is used to collect the information that will then be transmitted to the display controller to finally be visible on the screen and result in a particular coloring of each light unit that makes up the screen.
 The TFT screen is part of the family of LCD screens in which each pixel is controlled by a tiny semiconductor that controls the amount of light to pass.
 The light is emitted using 3 light-emitting diodes: one for red, one for green and one for blue.
-It is the mixture of these 3 primary colors, with differentiated levels of light intensity that allows to obtain the desired color, by additive composition.
+It is the mixture of these 3 primary colors, with differentiated levels of light intensity that makes it possible to obtain the desired color, by additive composition.

 The graphic buffer used to prepare the display is necessarily stored in RAM during the execution of the program, and is likely to change its state at any time.
 Indeed, instructions will continuously modify the graphics buffer to display what you want on the screen, when you want it.